 The Chmura Difference

-Chmura’s socioeconomic indicators eliminate uncertainty and allowed the ERBC to understand precisely where Evansville needs to improve.
+Chmura’s socioeconomic indicators eliminate uncertainty and allowed the ERBC to understand precisely where Evansville needs to improve and where the region stands in comparison to its current and aspirational peer regions.
 Our analysis provides clarity.
 The ERBC used Chmura’s indicators to develop five workstreams that measure poverty levels, educational attainment, health, and business, wage, and population growth.

 “The Chmura team does a fantastic job in identifying, collecting, and interpreting data in support of Talent 2025.
 Their analysis and recommendations help create a solid foundation for us to build on,” says Pete Paradossi.